 Our 2014 ESPP, which became effective immediately prior to the closing of our initial public offering, was adopted by our board of directors and approved by our stockholders in June 2014.
 The 2014 ESPP is administered by our board of directors or by a committee appointed by our board of directors.
 The number of shares of our common stock reserved for issuance under the 2014 ESPP will automatically increase on the first day of each fiscal year, ending on December 31, 2024, in an amount equal to the least of (1) 207,402 shares of our common stock, (2) 0.5% of the total number of shares of our common stock outstanding on the first day of the applicable fiscal year and (3) an amount determined by our board of directors.
 On December 23, 2014, the board of directors increased the number of shares authorized for issuance under the 2014 ESPP by an additional 25,000 shares, effective as of January 1, 2015.
-The number of shares authorized for issuance under the 2014 ESPP further increased, pursuant to the terms of the 2014 ESPP, by an additional 123,752 shares, equal to 0.5% of our then-outstanding common stock, effective as of January 1, 2016.
-As of March 31, 2016, the 2014 ESPP provides participating employees with the opportunity to purchase an aggregate of 329,843 shares of our common stock.
+The number of shares authorized for issuance under the 2014 ESPP further increased, pursuant to the terms of the 2014 ESPP, by an additional 123,752 shares, equal to 0.5% of our then-outstanding common stock, effective as of January 1, 2016 and by an additional 125,121 shares, equal to 0.5% of our then-outstanding common stock, effective as of January 1, 2017.
+As of March 31, 2017, the 2014 ESPP provides participating employees with the opportunity to purchase an aggregate of 388,336 shares of our common stock.